 If you plan to quit your job, you should tell your boss at least two weeks before you plan to leave.
 If you don’t plan to quit your job, you probably shouldn’t tell your boss you want to quit.

-It’s considered rude to tell your boss you’re quitting over text.
+It’s not recommended to tell your boss you’re quitting over text.
 In most work environments, you should schedule a face-to-face meeting or at least a phone call.
 This person has invested time and energy in your professional growth, and they deserve the courtesy of a real conversation in which they can ask questions.